 - Select a before/after view from the menu in the top toolbar.

 Additional denoise settings

-Photo Editor offers two other settings to refine noise reduction: Color noise and Radius.
+Photo Studio offers two other settings to refine noise reduction: Color noise and Radius.
 To view these settings, expand the menu by clicking the small arrow beneath the Reduce noise slider.